LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK10-D1-SeedData.md

 ## Seeding Your Database

 One way to seed your database is to write a class with a static method that will add entities to the database.
-The method to seed the database will be called from *Startup*.
+The method to seed the database will be called from *Program.cs*.
 I put mine in a static class named *SeedData*, but it's not a special name (not part of a convention).

-Note that the method I'm using here is different from the method shown in the textbook (Murach and Delameter, Ch.
+Note that the approach I'm using here is different from the method shown in the textbook (Murach and Delameter, Ch.
 4, pg 142, 2022).

 ### Seed Data class and method